mantidproject/mantid/docs/source/release/v4.3.0/mantidworkbench.rst

 - Overplots will be normalized by bin width if they are overplotting a curve from a workspace which is a distribution.
 - Several bugs in the way Python scripts were parsed and executed, including blank lines after a colon and tabs in strings, have been fixed.
 - Fixed a crash in the TOFConverter interface when leaving input fields blank or using invalid characters.
+- Fixed bug that caused an error if a MDHistoWorkspace was plotted and a user attempted to open a context menu.

 :ref:`Release 4.3.0 <v4.3.0>`